-I recently have been experimenting with cannelloni beans more and rediscovered (especially if you cook them yourself) the creamy texture and buttery flavor they offer, making them a great vehicle for other flavors.
+I recently have been experimenting with cannellini beans (aka Italian white beans) more and rediscovered (especially if you cook them yourself) the creamy texture and buttery flavor they offer, making them a great vehicle for other flavors.
 The ones we put together really work beautifully, but there is tons of room for variation, depending on what you have on hand.

 Toast Makes Everything Better

 This delicious white bean mixture would be just fine on all sorts of items: crackers, pita chips, or whatever you might have.
 But we think that picking up a nice loaf of french bread, slicing it into rounds, and toasting them up is just right!
 It’s almost worth a trip to the store just to get it – well, if the store is about a mile and a half away like it is for us. ;-)